zoom-c/docs/trezor-faq/threats.rst

 (24! ÷ 256 * 8096) / 175557117000000000 / 60 / 60 /24 / 365 = 3.5 years

 for the **ENTIRE BITCOIN NETWORK** to crack the seed.
+If you have that kind of hashing power, you'd make better money mining for `slush pool <https://mining.bitcoin.cz/>`_ then trying to steal bitcoins.
 On a normal botnet, it would take millenia.

 What doesn't TREZOR protect against?
 =========================